 Mr. Brody frequently appears as a panelist to discuss First Amendment issues, including on panels at Practising Law Institute's annual communications law seminar in New York.
 He also has authored numerous articles on First Amendment issues.
 Among other publications, he is the co-author of "Advertising and Commercial Speech: A First Amendment Guide."

 After graduating from Williams College, Mr. Brody obtained his J.D. from the University of Michigan Law School.
-Earlier in his career, he was a partner at McKee Nelson, King & Spalding and Cadwalader Wickersham & Taft.
-He is admitted to practice before the courts of the State of New York and many federal courts.
+Earlier in his career, he was a partner at Bingham Mccutchen, McKee Nelson, King & Spalding and Cadwalader Wickersham & Taft.

-Ms. Friedberg advises clients and the firm about the regulatory environment and the rapidly evolving standards of care for safeguarding confidential information.
+Ms. Friedberg advises clients and the firm about the rapidly evolving standards of care for safeguarding confidential information.
 Working collaboratively with an organization’s management, legal counsel, and information technology and risk management professionals, Ms. Friedberg coordinates assessments of an organization’s data security risks and capabilities, prepares and reviews policies and procedures, and develops and conducts customized training programs.

 Lee has represented media clients in libel, invasion of privacy, reporter’s privilege, access, copyright, and related First Amendment cases for more than three decades.
 In the United States Supreme Court, he has argued for the media defendants in Harte-Hanks Communications, Inc. v.
 Connaughton and Bartnicki v.
 Vopper.
 Lee also has litigated in the courts of more than 20 states and the District of Columbia and has appeared in most federal courts of appeal and in the highest courts of ten states.